A STEP-BY-STEP TUTORIAL ON HOW TO CREATE A FAUX LEATHER PAINT FINISH ON UPHOLSTERY FABRIC | 90S WINGBACK CHAIR MAKEOVER | YOUTUBE VIDEO INCLUDED!

 Here’s another look at the before and after.

-Happy furniture painting my friends!
+Happy painting, my friends!

 Denise x